neurobioinfo/segpy/docs/contributing.md

 #### Contributing
-This is an early version, any contribute or suggestion is appreciated, it is supposed to be an easy-to-use pipline for segregation analysis, so you can directly contact with The Neuro Bioinformatics Core via [neurobioinfo@mcgill.ca] [Saeid Amiri].
+This is an initial version, and any contributions or suggestions are welcomed.
+The pipeline is designed to be user-friendly for segregation analysis.
+For direct contact, please reach out to The Neuro Bioinformatics Core via [neurobioinfo@mcgill.ca].

-If you encounter any [issue](https://github.com/neurobioinfo/segpy/issues), please file its Github repository.
+If you encounter any [issue](https://github.com/neurobioinfo/segpy/issues), please report them on the GitHub repository.